xororz/web-realesrgan/README.md

 The first run will download the models and cache them in the browser indexedDB.
 No need to download them again.

+Unfortunately, since the transformed model must determine the input size, you need to download the model separately for each different tile size.

 I've converted 4 models to tensorflow.js format, you can find the original pytorch models in [xinntao/Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN)

 - anime_fast `RealESRGAN-animevideov3`